sfernando-BAEN/ELIXIR-A/README.md

 pip install numpy
 ```

+If python3 version is not compatible with Open3D package from PyPI, it can be achieved from the [Open3D official website](http://www.open3d.org/docs/latest/getting_started.html).

 ## [VMD](https://www.ks.uiuc.edu/Research/vmd/)  1.9.2 or later
 In VMD, place the [ELIXIR2.0](https://github.com/sfernando-BAEN/ELIXIR-A/releases/tag/v2.0) folder to VMD TCL plugins directory ```/plugins/noarch/tcl/```